coding-to-music/setup-multiple-servers-ansible-terraform/ansible/README.md

 If you fail at this step, you need to debug before proceeding.

+if Bootstrap works, then in the future omit `-u root --ask-pass`

 2) For Tailscale, it is recommended to generate `Pre Authorisation Keys` and encrypt them in vault: